Osceola Senior Softball League - Rules and Regulations - 2017

 10.4 After reaching a count of two strikes a foul ball counts as the third strike and an out.

-10.4.1 If a batted ball hits any part of the pitching screen it is a 'dead ball' and does NOT add to the strike count.
-Count remains as it was before pitch.
+10.4.1 If a batted ball hits any part of the pitching screen it is a strike and does add to the strike count.

 10.5 If a ground ball is hit along the first base line and strikes any part of the white base or travels over it, it is a fair ball; if the ball hits the colored base or travels over it, or lands in foul territory it is a foul ball.
 If a batted ball hits 3rd base or travels over it, it is a fair ball.
 Line drives or fly balls landing in foul territory are foul even if the ball passes third or first in fair territory.